blog2pod/.github/profile/README.md

 | `POD_IMAGE`         | b2pserve  | Yes                              | Artwork for your published podcast                                                                                                              |
 | `POD_AUTHOR`        | b2pserve  | Yes                              | Author of your published podcast                                                                                                                |

+Once you've set up Discord and Docker, you are ready to use blog2pod.
+Keep reading for optional configurations.

+## Optional Configurations

 ### iOS Shortcut Setup (Optional, but recommended)

 #### Create a Discord Webhook